lonalore/flag_ip/README.md

 Flag IP
 =======

-Allow to flag entities for anonymous users using their IP address (instead of Session ID).
+Allow to flag entities for anonymous users using the IP address (instead of Session ID).

 ## Dependencies